What is PCI Compliance? 12 Requirements & More

 11. Scan and Test for Vulnerabilities

 All ten of the previous compliance standards involve several software products, physical locations, and likely a few employees.
 There are many things that can malfunction, go out of date, or suffer from human error.
-These threats can be limited by fulfilling the PCI DSS requirement for regular scans and vulnerability testing.
+These threats can be limited by fulfilling the PCI DSS requirement for regular vulnerability scans and vulnerability testing.

 12. Document Policies

-Inventory of equipment, software, and employees that have access will need to be documented for compliance.
+Inventory of equipment, software, and employees that have access will need to be documented for attestation of compliance.
 The logs of accessing cardholder data will also require documentation.
 How information flows into your company, where it is stored, and how it is used after the point of sale will also all need to be documented.

 Meet PCI Compliance Requirements